About Pius X Catholic High School

 History of Pius X

-Groundbreaking ceremonies were held on a 21.7 acre plot on October 23, 1955, for Pius X High School 2013 a private, Catholic high school, to be owned and operated by the Lincoln Diocese.
+Groundbreaking ceremonies were held on a 21.7 acre plot on October 23, 1955, for Pius X High School, a private, Catholic high school, to be owned and operated by the Lincoln Diocese.
 The school, originally built for 300 students, opened October 1, 1956, with 168 students in grades 10-12.
 Ninth grade students were not added until September of 1967.
 Read more about the history of Pius X Catholic High School.

-Pius X School traditionally has more than 1,200 students in grades 9-12.
-There are 90 administrators, instructors, and support staff employed at the school.
+Pius X School traditionally serves approximately 1,200 students in grades 9-12.
+There are 130+ administrators, instructors, coaches and support staff employed at the school.

 Our Patron Saint